Cheersbbg/Custom-BCI-Experiment-Generator/README.md

     ![Demo Animation](https://github.com/Cheersbbg/Custom-BCI-Experiment-Generator/blob/main/demo-animation.gif)

-    --Click **More Experiments**  on the pop-up window for generation of variation of the path(currently only considers the proximity of dots and number of annotated connections)
+    - To generate a variation of the path, click on the **More Experiments** button in the pop-up window.
+Currently this feature only considers the proximity and number of annotated overlays as the significance value.
+More will be added in the future.

     ![Demo Interpolation](https://github.com/Cheersbbg/Custom-BCI-Experiment-Generator/blob/main/demo-interpolation.gif)